-Our Board of Directors held a total of four meetings during fiscal 2013.
-During fiscal 2013, the Audit Committee held five formal meetings; the Compensation Committee held four formal meetings; and the Nominations and Corporate Governance Committee held one formal meeting.
-Our committees also met informally from time to time.
-For example, our Compensation Committee met informally nine times, during which meetings the members discussed, among other things, executive compensation, executive performance, director compensation, and this proxy statement and conferred with its compensation consultant.
-Each of our directors attended at least 75% of the aggregate of (1) the total number of meetings of our Board of Directors held during fiscal 2013, and (2) the total number of meetings held by all committees of our Board of Directors on which such person served during fiscal 2013.
+Our Board of Directors held a total of 14 meetings during fiscal 2016.
+During fiscal 2016, the Audit Committee held five meetings; the Compensation Committee held four meetings; and the Nominations and Corporate Governance Committee held three meetings.
+Each of our directors attended at least 75% of the total number of meetings of our Board of Directors held during fiscal 2016 and the total number of meetings held by all committees of our Board of Directors on which such person served during fiscal 2016.